okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 I figured the transaction was more cultural than monetary.
 You give me lunch, I give you lunch money.

-But the cool kid crowd whose law I now observed wasn’t concerned with button-ups, graphic tees, meese, or even stripes.
+But the cool kid crowd whose law I now observed wasn’t concerned with button-ups, graphic tees, moose, or even stripes.
 It was all about the shoes.
 Skateboarding shoes, specifically.
 Etnies, DCs, and, for those with bolder taste, [Osiris high tops](https://i.ebayimg.com/images/g/bYsAAOSwFJNkLzje/s-l1600.jpg).